Meet the Trader: The shop that will sell you one spoon of paprika with a smile

 “If 10 customers ask for a product I don’t have, I’ll bring it,” he says, declaring that this is the exact opposite of the way supermarkets shape consumer behaviour by creating trends for customers to follow.
 “Social media and marketing push people to buy more, more, more…but we encourage the opposite.
 What do you need?
 Do you really need it?
 Better to spend a little more on quality.”

 With more than 1,400 products and more being added, Kanapeckas says shopping at a small store actually encourages efficiency in time and money.
-Many people do not realise how much time they spend wandering around big supermarkets, he says, possibly quoting research on how large stores are designed to keep customers longer and thereby buying more.
+Many people do not realise how much time they spend wandering around big supermarkets, he says.
+Research has shown that large stores are designed to keep customers longer and buying more.

 “In here, we help people, you can shop in five minutes.
 They can have their personal assistant like me,” said Kanapeckas.
 “How much do you need?” he asks, adding that the simple question captures Art of Zero Living’s philosophy of less is more.

-Kanapeckas says his short supply chain of small local businesses is available to contact directly and quickly if several customers raise concerns about a particular product.
-It ensures quality and traceability and strengthens the local economy, he says.
+Kanapeckas boasts that his short supply chain of small local businesses is available to contact directly and quickly if several customers raise concerns about a particular product.

 Art of Zero Living has been running almost five years, expanding from one shop in Greenwich Market to a second on Royal Hill.
 Kanapeckas developed the idea of a store that forges connections with his partner, Vita Visckackaite.
 It was during Covid lockdowns and “we wanted to be a place for community.”